Fenit Lifeboat Station: 1994 onwards

 In 2022, Bradley and Sonia (D-729) was retired, and a new Inshore lifeboat placed on station.
 The boat was funded from the legacy of Elizabeth Joan Finch, better known as British Film and TV actress Liz Fraser.
 At a ceremony on 29 May 2022, the lifeboat was named Lizzie (D-860).

+On 21 April 2026, seven members of Fenit RNLI attended the bell ringing ceremony at the RNLI All-Weather Lifeboat Centre in Poole, held when a new lifeboat leaves the production line and is placed in the water for the first time.
+Following completion of sea-trials and crew training, the new lifeboat, 13-60 Roy Barker VII (ON 1367), arrived at Fenit on 12 September 2026, and was declared operational three days later on 15 September.